Skip to content

 Architecture

-How AgentDbg works: event schema, storage, viewer API, UI, and loop detection.
-For the full public contract (envelope, event types, payload schemas, run.json), see the Trace format reference.
+How Maida works: OTel span schema, local storage, viewer API, UI, guardrails, integrations, and loop detection.
+These pieces provide the behavioral evidence used by baselines, assertions, diffs, and downstream reliability workflows.
+For the full public contract, see the Trace format reference.

-Every event is a JSON object with a common set of top-level fields:
+Maida stores completed runs as OpenTelemetry-compatible spans.
+Every stored span is a JSON object with a common set of top-level fields:

 Field Type Description